-Project Collection of work Investigation Extended response Examination single task, situation and/or scenario. series of tasks relating to a single topic in a module of work. includes locating and using information beyond students' own knowledge and the data they have been given. interpretation, analysis/examination and/or evaluation of A response that answers a number of provided questions, scenarios and/or problems. the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal: 3-6 minutes components from the following: • written: 200-300 words • spoken: 11⁄2-21⁄2 the following modes: • 60-90 minutes • 50-250 words per item
+Project Collection of work Investigation Extended response Examination A response to a single task, situation and/or scenario.
+A response to a series of tasks relating to a single topic in a module of work. includes locating and using information beyond students' own knowledge and the data they have been given. assesses the interpretation, analysis/examination and/or evaluation of A response that answers a number of provided questions, scenarios and/or problems.
+At least two different components from the following: written: 500-900 words spoken: 21⁄2-31⁄2 minutes multimodal: 3-6 minutes performance: continuous class time.
+At least three components from the following: written: 200-300 words spoken: 11⁄2-21⁄2 minutes multimodal: 2-3 minutes performance: continuous class time. the following modes: written: 600-1000 words spoken: 3-4 Presented in one of the following modes: written: 600-1000 words spoken: 3-4 minutes multimodal: 4-7 minutes.
+60-90 minutes 50-250 words per item